sheikh-saiyam/sheikh-saiyam/README.md

 ###

 <h3 align="left">🌟 A passionate Web Developer with a focus on Front-End Development.
-My programming journey began with Programming Hero.
-Since then, I’ve been honing my skills and evolving as a developer, focusing on creating user-friendly and interactive websites.
-Currently, I am expanding my expertise into back-end development, working with technologies like Express.js, MongoDB, Next.js and Typescript</h3>
+I’ve been honing my skills and evolving as a developer, focusing on creating user-friendly and interactive websites.
+Currently, I am expanding my expertise into back-end development, working with technologies like Express.js, Typescript and PostgreSQL</h3>

 ###